LongerCodeMaster/leave_manager/README.txt

-hmm ciekawe jak to dzia³a, a ciekawe co sie teraz stanie
+hmm ciekawe jak to dzia³a, a ciekawe co sie teraz stanie bla bla